 Conservation Visual Storytellers Academy ® is a leading educational resource for conservation photographers and filmmakers through our exceptional courses, programs and thriving community hub.

-We educate and empower purpose-driven wildlife photographers and filmmakers who want to document conservation efforts or advance science communication through visual storytelling.
+We educate and empower purpose-driven, nature-loving photographers and filmmakers who want to document conservation efforts or advance science communication through visual storytelling.

-In other words, if you want to use your camera to make a positive impact on the planet, you're in the right place.
+If you want to use your camera to make a positive impact for the planet, you're in the right place.

-It is truly fulfilling work… and it's also truly difficult work.
+It is truly fulfilling work… and it's also not easy to do alone.

-The Academy provides the training that removes barriers, provides clear roadmaps, and gives you back the time you'd otherwise waste on trial and error, so you can make a bigger impact faster, and feel supported all along the way.
+We provide the step-by-step training and focused coaching that removes barriers, provides clear roadmaps, and gives you back the time you'd otherwise waste on trial and error, so you can make a bigger impact faster, and feel supported all along the way.

 The Beliefs That Drive Us